symfony/symfony-docs/quick_tour/the_big_picture.rst

         intercept_redirects: false

-In this example, the ``dev`` environment loads the ``config_dev.yml`` configuration file, which itself imports the global ``config.yml`` file and then modifies it by enabling the web debug toolbar.
+In this example, the ``dev`` environment loads the ``config_dev.yml`` configuration file, which itself imports the common ``config.yml`` file and then modifies it by enabling the web debug toolbar.

 When you visit the ``app_dev.php`` file in your browser, you're executing your Symfony application in the ``dev`` environment.
 To visit your application